 When you shop for a new car insurance policy, many insurers will charge extra for your first month's payment, which is called the deposit.
 Some drivers will qualify for no-deposit car insurance, which means your first month is the same as or cheaper than the following months.
-The best way to find the smallest deposit — and the cheapest monthly price for car insurance — is to get quotes from multiple insurers.

 How no-deposit car insurance works